 The Miramar Pipeline is a Navy-owned and operated fuel pipeline extending approximately 17 miles between Naval Base Point Loma and Marine Corps Air Station Miramar.
 The pipeline was built in 1954 and provides fuel for ships and aircraft.
 The Miramar Pipeline is critical for supporting the Navy’s and Marine Corps’ fueling needs and operational mission.

-In preparing the EA, the Navy will study a range of reasonable alternatives for accomplishing the Proposed Action, as well as a “no action alternative.”
-The alternative pipeline routes for the encroachments at High Tech High and Cannington Drive which have been identified to date are shown below.
+The Navy is studying a range of reasonable alternatives for accomplishing the proposed action, as well as a “no action alternative.”
+The alternative pipeline routes for the encroachments at High Tech High Mesa and Cannington Drive that were identified prior to the public scoping period are shown below.
 The Navy has been reviewing alternatives suggested by the public during the scoping period to determine whether they are viable alternatives to be studied in the EA.